Top Stories

 Abstract The creation of the Drake Equation by Frank Drake was viewed with skeptical criticism by fellow scientists because the numbers which he used for the variables in the formula were far too optimistic to be true.
 If they were true, we should have already established contact with extraterrestrial life a long time ago.
 But when we look out into the endless expanse above us, filled with vast resources and beautiful galaxies, stars, constellations and nebulae, we can see nothing that would suggest a space faring, communicative civilization.
 No evidence for them at all to ever exist.
 Of course, this brings into question the Fermi Paradox, formulated by Enrico Fermi.
 According to Frank Drake’s calculations, there should be at least 36 technologically advanced alien civilizations in the Milky Way Galaxy capable of establishing contact with us.
 However, this number was calculated using incredibly optimistic numbers.

-Philip KupczykPublished about a year ago in FuturismWhat Astrology Tells Me About the Johnny Depp & Amber Heard Verdict
+Philip KupczykPublished 2 years ago in FuturismWhat Astrology Tells Me About the Johnny Depp & Amber Heard Verdict

 People had asked me to write an analysis on the Johnny Depp/Amber Heard trial.
 I couldn't because I was too busy, and quite frankly, I was trying (and failing) to avoid the whole thing because on a personal level, I found it too triggering.
 That said, after actually seeing their astrological charts, it is (as you will see) amazing how much they line up with the current transits, and upon realizing that it was Johnny Depp's birthday yesterday (at the time of me writing this), I just couldn't resist writing about it now that I finally have some free time.

-Kaitlyn MauraPublished about a year ago in Futurism15 Date Ideas to Impress a Scorpio
+Kaitlyn MauraPublished 2 years ago in Futurism15 Date Ideas to Impress a Scorpio

 Sometimes it is hard to come up with a solid date idea.
 If you’re wanting to impress a Scorpio, there are certain dates that tend to work better than others.